f4exb/sdrangel/Readme.md

 - fix: production fixes that can't wait
 - legacy: the modified code from the parent application [hexameron rtl-sdrangelove](https://github.com/hexameron/rtl-sdrangelove) before a major redeisign of the code was carried out and sync was lost.

+<h2>Untested plugins</h2>

+These plugins come from the parent code base and have been maintained so that they compile but they are not being actively tested:

+- Channels:
+  - lora
+  - tcpsrc

 <h2>Unsupported plugins</h2>

 These plugins come from the parent code base and are still present in the source tree but are not part of the build: